 - Signed copy by the student AND site supervisor of the HPU Internship Responsibility Agreement (mentioned in step 3)

 - Copy of unofficial or official transcript

 - Email firstname.lastname@example.org to confirm that your application is complete and to ensure that you are enrolled in the class.

 Interns are evaluated by both their site and faculty supervisors on progress toward their learning objectives.
 Evaluation generally falls into the following categories: performance as a member of the staff, performance on assigned tasks, professionalism and ethical behavior, ability to work with others, and potential for work in this field.

 Keep in mind that your specific department may require more than what is listed above during the course of your internship.
 It is important that you check with your faculty supervisor or your Department Chair to make sure that you are aware of all additional requirements before beginning your internship.

 All paperwork must be submitted electronically.

-Student interns and their site supervisors must complete the online Final Evaluation Form at the end of the internship experience.
-Please email the Final Evaluation link to your Site Supervisor so that they can complete the evaluation in a timely manner.
+Student interns AND their site supervisors must both complete the online Final Evaluation Form at the end of the internship experience.
+Please email the Final Evaluation Form to your site supervisor so that they can complete the evaluation in a timely manner.
 It is good practice to submit the Final Evaluation form after you have submitted your final Weekly Time Log.
-A copy of this form will go to both the faculty and site supervisor, along with a staff member from the Office of Career & Internship Services.
-The student intern will also receive a copy of the submitted forms.
+A copy of this form will go to both the faculty and site supervisor, along with a staff member from the Office of Career and Professional Development.